 I can never preach the gospel of good content enough.
 If you want to create awareness create content.
 If you want to hold interest create quality content that speaks to what you can do to help customers.
 Content should not be focused on what you can do, but it should really be an expression of how you and your skillset can add to customers’ lives.
 It’s actually tough and sometimes totally boring to explain technical work to customers.
 The reality is the overwhelming majority don’t want to hear about your technical work, they just want you to communicate in a way they understand and alleviate their pains.
 While this sounds like a broken record to a sales professional, the difference is that someone who is serious about brand growth talks this talk even when a sale isn’t imminent.
 They understand the power of laying the foundation to build loyalty for the long term and not just convert for the short term.
 This is what makes content “quality” and moves you out of the realm of a simple “documenter” to an educational storyteller.
 This is how you keep interest.
 If you want help with your content, you can grab my digital content calendar that will give you loads of ideas on what you should be creating to connect with your audience.

 Give advice that brings quick wins

 Virtual scammers are a dime a dozen.
-If however, you’re as good as you claim you are, giving a persons a taste of what it’s like to engage with you in fool proof way to gain interest and win trust.
-Can you think of a better way to earn someone’s trust than giving them an unexpectedly, risk free, delightful experience by offering them actionable advice that brings a quick win?
+If however, you’re as good as you claim you are, giving a person a taste of what it’s like to engage with you in foolproof way to gain interest and win trust.
+Can you think of a better way to earn someone’s trust than giving them an unexpected, risk-free, delightful experience by offering them actionable advice that brings a quick win?
 Share some hack or something you use in your own line of work that has brought results.
 Even if the transformation is small, it’s a transformation.
 This creates a sense of closeness and trust with your followers.